wso2/docs-choreo-dev/en/docs/monitoring-and-insights/incident-overview.md

 2. In the left navigation menu, click **Observability** and then click **Incidents**.

+    !!! note
+        You can view incidents from **project level** or **component level**.

     ![Incidents Navigation](../assets/img/monitoring-and-insights/incidents/incident-view.png){.cInlineImage-full}

-3. The incidents page displays all detected incidents for your component.
+3. The incidents page displays all detected incidents for your project or component based on where you view the incidents.

     ![Incidents List](../assets/img/monitoring-and-insights/incidents/incidents-list.png){.cInlineImage-full}